AgileAshwani/Linux-Basics-commands/ProcessTextStreams.md

 `join -j2 rates.txt fruits.txt` - You will use the join command on both the files to display the joined output.
 ![image](https://user-images.githubusercontent.com/36263233/65147761-6e019080-da3c-11e9-88da-52d5835d8372.png)

+ `nl a /etc/yum.conf` - You can number the lines of a file using the nl command.
+Using the a parameter, you can number all lines in a file.
+ `od -t c fruits.txt` - Using the od command, you can view the file in different number formats, namely octal, hexadecimal, or any other.
+The -t parameter is used to specify the type of output.
+The c parameter displays the ASCII characters.

+ `paste rates.txt fruits.txt` - Using the paste command, you can paste the output from multiple files into a vertical format.
+The -s parameter in the paste command enables you to re-orient the output of the command into a horizontal format rather than a vertical one.

+ `pr -d /etc/yum.conf` - Using the pr command, you can convert a text file into a more appropriately formatted file with the headers, pagination, and column fills.
+With the -d parameter, you can add double space between lines.

+ `cat yum.conf | tr a-z A-Z` - Note that, as specified in the command, all the lower case a to z characters are translated to upper case.

+ `wc yum.conf` - The wc command helps you to count the lines, words, and characters of a file.